NRG Energy: Retail electricity

 NRG's Retail Power services provide electricity services to more than 3 million customers, mostly in Texas and the Northeast.

 In March 2014, NRG Energy acquired Dominion Resources Inc. and Cirro Energy, growing their retail electric customer base by 30 percent.
 It adds about 600,000 accounts to its existing 2 million residential and commercial customers.
 Dominion's retail electricity customers were mainly in Connecticut, Illinois, Massachusetts, Maryland, New York, New Jersey, Ohio, and Pennsylvania; Cirro mainly served residential and business customers in Texas.
 NRG Energy operates Cirro Energy under Cirro's name.
 In 2014, NRG Energy had two other retail electricity services, Reliant Energy and Green Mountain.

 By 2018, NRG Energy added Pennywise Power to its retail electricity portfolio.
 They picked up a number of customers from Pioneer Energy of Sugar Land and Stat Energy of Richardson, as well.

 In July of that year, a heat wave caused the day-ahead pricing spike to $2,172 per MW hour, compared to $28 per MW hour the previous summer.

-Commercial Industrial Backup Generators
+Commercial industrial backup generators

 NRG Energy partnered with Cummins in December 2017 to offer backup generators to run as part of an asset-backed demand response system.
 The Cummins natural-gas-fired genset would be used when the grid is down, and it could shave 10 to 15 percent off energy bills by running it as part of an aggregated fleet of an "estimated hundreds of megawatts capacity".
 The backup generators help gas stations, supermarkets, ATMs, and other everyday life necessities during power outages from hurricanes or other natural disasters.